dsanz/liferay-translation-sync-tool/README.md

 ##### Synchronizing Liferay source code and pootle
 `-r, --pootle2repo`

 Exports translations from Pootle to Liferay source code.
-First, saves pootle data into Language*.properties files, makes some processing to the files, then commits them into a branch named $EXPORT_BRANCH and pushes it to the configured remote repository.
-To push the changes to the liferay repository, A PR has to be issued to the branch maintainer. pootle-export is created from a fresh copy of master (or specified branch)
+First, saves pootle data into Language*.properties files, makes some processing to the files, then commits them into a branch named $EXPORT_BRANCH (created from a fresh copy of working branch) and pushes it to the configured remote repository.
+Then sends a pull request to the branch maintainer.
+Repositiry, Working branch and maintainer github nick name are configurable (see conf directory)

 `-p, --repo2pootle`